OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 Plan at this time:

--can consider Bluetooth in the future as communication medium if essential, e.g., get an Arduino library routine for Bluetooth, perhaps try another Bluetooth board, and get a PyPI library routine for Bluetooth, and see if my Python programs can communicate with the Arduino board
+- can consider Bluetooth in the future as communication medium if essential, e.g., get an Arduino library routine for Bluetooth, perhaps try another Bluetooth board, and get a PyPI library routine for Bluetooth, and see if my Python programs can communicate with the Arduino board

--at this time, given that no Android version of the app exists and my friend's iPhone cannot pair with the Bluetooth board (iPhone's are nicely engineered products) although my Pixel can pair (although it seems the abilities of my Pixel are better than any phone I've ever used -- always robust no matter how terrible cell phone signals or Wi-Fi signals are --incredibly engineered), I'm not going to expend more effort on this issue
+- at this time, given that no Android version of the app exists and my friend's iPhone cannot pair with the Bluetooth board (iPhone's are nicely engineered products) although my Pixel can pair (although it seems the abilities of my Pixel are better than any phone I've ever used -- always robust no matter how terrible cell phone signals or Wi-Fi signals are --incredibly engineered), I'm not going to expend more effort on this issue

--perhaps try another friend's cellphone if the opportunity presents itself (the iPhone I tried was 4 years old; perhaps newer iPhones are as robust as the Pixel7 cellphone in pairing with Bluetooth devices)
+- perhaps try another friend's cellphone if the opportunity presents itself (the iPhone I tried was 4 years old; perhaps newer iPhones are as robust as the Pixel7 cellphone in pairing with Bluetooth devices)

--research into Bluetooth board used by Osoyoo -- it is the "HC02 Bluetooth Module" which supports Bluetooth 2.0 although it talks about Bluetooth BLE 4.0; perhaps try a different more recently released pin-compatible Bluetooth module for the Arduino board and quickly see if it can pair more easily with an iPhone (since we need an iPhone to run the app) and if it works compatibly with the Osoyoo setup and software
+- research into Bluetooth board used by Osoyoo -- it is the "HC02 Bluetooth Module" which supports Bluetooth 2.0 although it talks about Bluetooth BLE 4.0; perhaps try a different more recently released pin-compatible Bluetooth module for the Arduino board and quickly see if it can pair more easily with an iPhone (since we need an iPhone to run the app) and if it works compatibly with the Osoyoo setup and software

 ![hc02pins](hc02pins.png)